 The bottom line...the most innovative ideas, those with the greatest potential impact will be rewarded.

-The deadline for Round 2 of Waves of Innovation is September 15, 2014.
+The deadline for Phase I of the next round of the Waves of Innovation Grant program is September 15, 2014.
+Please submit your great ideas today.

 Rhiannon Bailard (Pepperdine University, Staff) — $150,000 award